sammi-turner/Crab-BASIC/README.md

 ### Goto

-Although [Edgar Dijkstra](https://en.wikipedia.org/wiki/Considered_harmful) wasn't a fan, "goto" statements are standard for most of the older BASIC implementations.
+Although [Edgar Dijkstra](https://en.wikipedia.org/wiki/Considered_harmful) wasn't a fan, goto statements are standard for most of the older BASIC implementations.

 The goto command takes one argument, which should be either an integer, or an identifier representing one.